antronerds/r2-faqs-workflows/docs/Faqs.md

 Frequently Asked Questions (FAQs)
 ===========================================

-*A collections of questions about the R2 platform*
+*A collections of questions and answers about the R2 platform*

-Subheader (H2) also appears in TOC
+First question
 -----

 -  A bulleted list is created by a minus, plus or asterisk followed by two spaces